PySimpleSQL/pysimplesql/README.md

 logging.basicConfig(level=logging.DEBUG)               # <=== You can set the logging level here (NOTSET,DEBUG,INFO,WARNING,ERROR,CRITICAL)

 # Define our layout.
 We will use the ss.record convenience function to create the controls
+# Form and record navigation controls will be added with the ss.actions() convenience function
 layout = [
     ss.record('Restaurant.name'),
     ss.record('Restaurant.location'),